 - The team office must be approved by the principal brokerage firm.

-According to National Association of REALTORS®, as of January 2019, at least twenty-eight states have statutes or regulations governing real estate teams or advertising by real estate teams as of January 2019.
+According to National Association of REALTORS®, as of January 2019, at least twenty-eight states have statutes or regulations governing real estate teams or advertising by real estate teams.
 The level of regulation varies from fairly detailed to very limited where only team advertising is the subject of regulation.